NethServer/docs/administrator-manual/en/nextcloud.rst

             you can use the Applications page to update and re-enable the apps.

 .. note::   Nextcloud version 13 uses new PHP 7.1 (`nethserver-rh-php71-php-fpm`) while older version uses PHP 5.6 (`nethserver-rh-php56-php-fpm`).
-            If you have upgraded Nextcloud from a previous version, both php packages are installed.
-So you can remove php56 version (if it is not used for any other custom service) with command `"yum remove nethserver-rh-php56-php-fpm"`.
+            You can remove php56 version (if there are no dependency problems) with the command "yum remove nethserver-rh-php56-php-fpm".

 User list